OHDSI/SelfControlledCaseSeries/README.md

 - Extracts the necessary data from a database in OMOP Common Data Model format.
 - Optionally add seasonality using a spline function.
 - Optionally add age using a spline function.
+- Optionally add calendar time using a spline function.
 - Optionally correct for event-dependent censoring of the observation period.
 - Optionally add many covariates in one analysis (e.g. all drugs).
 - Options for constructing different types of covariates and risk windows, including pre-exposure windows (to capture contra-indications).